davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.ws/index.md

   - **Lines 7-10**: are called preprocessor directives.
 The `#include <stdio.h>` is like an `import` statement in Java.
 The `stdio.h` library provides many useful functions for input/output.
 The `#define <name> [value]` directive defines constant with an optional value.

-  - **Line 12**: begins definition of the main function.
-Its functionality is the same as Java's `main()` method.
-Studying its signature, it returns an `int` and like Java, it allows arguments to be input from the command-line (more on this later).
+  - **Line 12**: In C, the only necessary function you need to write is `main()`.
+Its functionality is the same as Java's `main()` method, in that, it's where the program execution begins.
+Studying its declaration, we find that it returns an `int` and like Java, it allows arguments to be input directly from the command-line (more on command-line arguments later).

   - **Lines 14 to 18**: defines some local variables.
 C supports: `char` (8-bits), `int` (32-bits), `float` (32-bits), and `double` (64-bits).
 Finally, note that strings in C are simply `char` arrays (more on strings later).